 How can we get involved and help you in this project?

-Another way you can get involved in manta research is by uploading any photos of manta bellies that you may have from past or present dive trips, anywhere in the world, to www.mantamatcher.org.
+You can get involved in manta research by uploading any photos of manta bellies that you may have from past or present dive trips, anywhere in the world, to Manta Matcher.
 Manta Matcher is an online database that allows citizen scientists to contribute to manta ray research all over the world… Check it out!

 And finally, what is the best destination you have scuba dived?